board of directors

 Randall S. Peyton, MD - Director

 Dr. Peyton, founder and CEO of Arthritis & Sports Orthopaedics, Physical Therapy and Wellness, is an internationally known orthopaedic surgeon who has been practicing in the Northern Virginia area since 1995.
 After completing his residency at The Johns Hopkins Hospital, and a prestigious fellowship in adult reconstruction and total joint replacement surgery at the Rothman Institute of Thomas Jefferson University in Philadelphia, his focus is the treatment of arthritis, sports injuries, and musculoskeletal problems of the hip and knee.
 Dr. Peyton has distinguished himself in the field of orthopaedics and is considered both a leader and pioneer.
 Dr. Peyton is an innovator and assisted in the design of the Biomet Taperloc Total Hip System, and he also designed the “Simplified Tensor” for more accurate placement of total knee replacements to eliminate instability.
-He was the first in the Northern Virginia/Washington DC area to implant the Oxford uni-compartmental knee.
+He was the first in the Northern Virginia/Washington D.C. area to implant the Oxford uni-compartmental knee.
+Dr. Peyton continues to teach other orthopaedic surgeons the minimally invasive anterior approach for total hip replacement both nationally and internationally.
+Currently, he is on a design team developing a new total hip replacement system.

-Dr. Peyton served on the Board of Directors of WashingtonFirst Bank from 2007 until January 2018 and on the Board of Directors of WashingtonFirst Bankshares, Inc. from its inception in 2009 until it was acquired by Sandy Spring Bank in January 2018.
-Dr. Peyton also serves on the Boards of Med Tech Associates, Virginia Physicians Risk Retention Group, and Ambulatory Surgery Center of Bethesda.
-He is active in his community supporting USO, Wounded Warrior Project, NBC 4 food drive, Toys for Tots, Wolf Trap, his church, and WashingtonFirst Youth Foundation.
+Dr. Peyton is a fellow in the American Academy of Orthopaedic Surgeons (AAOS) and belongs to several professional organizations including the American Association of Hip and Knee Surgeons (AAHKS) and the Arthroscopy Association of North America (AANA).
+Dr. Peyton served on the Board of Directors of WashingtonFirst Bank from 2007 until it was acquired by Sandy Spring Bank in 2018 and on the Board of Directors of WashingtonFirst Bankshares, Inc. from its inception in 2009 until it was acquired by Sandy Spring Bank in January 2018.
+Dr. Peyton also serves on the Boards of Med Tech Associates, Virginia Physicians Risk Retention Group, and Capital Orthopaedic Surgery Center.
+He is active in his community supporting USO, Wounded Warrior Project, NBC 4 food drive, Toys for Tots, Wolf Trap, his church, and Trustar Youth Foundation (formerly WashingtonFirst Youth Foundation).
+The Company believes Dr. Peyton’s qualifications to serve as a director include his years of experience as a bank director.

 Michael Rebibo - Director

-Mr. Rebibo founded 1st Portfolio Wealth Advisors and 1st Portfolio Lending, both financial services companies that provided wealth management and mortgage banking services, and later sold to WashingtonFirst Bankshares in 2015 and subsequently sold to Sandy Spring Bank in 2017.
+Michael Rebibo is a Managing Partner with Jera Partners, LLC a commercial real estate investment and management firm focused on industrial net leased properties.
+Prior to Jera Partners, Mr. Rebibo founded 1st Portfolio Wealth Advisors and 1st Portfolio Lending, both financial services companies that provided wealth management and mortgage banking services, and later sold to WashingtonFirst Bankshares, Inc. in 2015 and subsequently sold to Sandy Spring Bank in 2017.
 He is also a co-founder of Ategra Capital Management, LLC, a focused equity hedge fund that invests primarily in the banking sector.
-Mr. Rebibo is one of the founders of Access National Corporation, a bank holding company with $3 billion in assets where he served as a senior executive of the bank, and as President and CEO of Access National Mortgage.
+Mr. Rebibo is one of the founders of Access National Corporation, a bank holding company with $3 billion in assets where he served as a senior executive of the bank, and as President and CEO of Access National Mortgage until Access was acquired by Atlantic Union Bankshares.
 Prior to forming Access National, Mr. Rebibo served as President and CEO of Mortgage Investment Corporation and Financial Security Corporation, a fee-only financial planning firm.

 Mr. Rebibo has served on several boards of directors and committees for non-profit organizations including: JMU College of Business and Center for Entrepreneurship, Inova Health System, Wolf Trap Center for the Performing Arts, the Shenandoah National Park Trust, Brain Injury Services, Inc., and the Pentagon Survivors Fund Distribution Committee, a group established to approve the distribution of funds collected for the September 11th terrorist attack on the Pentagon.
 In addition, he is a past chairman of the Financial Planning Association of the National Capital Area (FPANCA).
+Mr. Rebibo is a Certified Financial Planner professional.
+He holds an MBA in Finance from George Washington University and a BA in Finance from James Madison University.

 The Honorable Joe R. Reeder - Director